dotnet/tye/docs/reference/commandline/tye-deploy.md

 - Generate a Kubernetes Deployment and Service for each project.
 - Apply the generated Deployment and Service to your current Kubernetes context.

+`tye deploy` operates in the current Kubernetes namespace.
+Use `kubectl config view --minify --output 'jsonpath={..namespace}'` to view the current namespace.

 ## Arguments

 `PATH`